Friday, 22 November 2024

 Trump fairly obviously seeks to elevate charisma over rules, but more to the point he embodies a hostility to ‘rules’ as a concept of social organization and politics.
 In this, he shares a common ideology with the ‘disruptor’ tech bosses, like Elon Musk, who now support him, and, in the UK, with their fanboy Dominic Cummings (£).
 He also shares it with Vladimir Putin, who relies on a peculiar admixture of charismatic and traditional authority, fused with nationalism, and is equally disdainful of the rules-based international order.

 It is also shared by Boris Johnson, exhibited by the way that he (for perhaps idiosyncratic reasons) and the Brexit Jacobins (for reasons of fanaticism) believed it was acceptable to dispose of all conventions and institutions, including parliament itself, in order to ‘get Brexit done’.
-It iss shared by Liz Truss, who still insists those institutions caused her downfall.
+It is shared by Liz Truss, who still insists those institutions caused her downfall.
 Emblematic of this is the hostility of both Trump and the Brexiters to bureaucracy and, especially, the civil service, which, not coincidentally, was emblematic, for Weber, of rational-legal authority.
 That hostility is shared by Kemi Badenoch, in her aggressive diatribes against ‘the bureaucratic class’.
 Such anti-ruleism is obviously connected with populism, but it isn’t identical to it (there’s a book to be written there).
 The disjuncture is what did for Boris Johnson, when his disdain for the Covid rules fell foul of the populist idea that ‘rules should apply to all of us’.

 There are many different ways of understanding these developments.
 One way might be to see them in terms of the latest phase in the unwinding of the politics of the Cold War (that would need another book).
-Another, even more epochal, would be to see them as a kind of Counter-Enlightenment, in which the Eighteenth-century battles over rationality are being re-fought but in the other direction (that’s a third book).
+Another, even more epochal, would be to see them as a kind of Counter-Enlightenment, in which the eighteenth-century battles over rationality are being re-fought but in the other direction (that’s a third book).
 Of course, the Trump presidency will not last forever.
 But there is a sense that deep and profound changes are now established in the US and elsewhere.
 And why not?
 Despite the brief moment when some claimed ‘the end of history’, history never ends.

 However they are framed, the key point is that these developments are about far more than international trade.
 That is not surprising, because Brexit itself was about far more than trade with the EU; more, even, than membership of the EU.
 Needless to say, these are not the terms in which most people are framing the current situation, although Rafael Behr of the Guardian comes close to doing so.
 If it were framed that way then, indeed, the whole question of Brexit would be re-litigated.
 It is clear that the government have no intention of doing that.